-When the pen is to be disposed of, do it without a needle on as instructed by your doctor, nurse, pharmacist or local authorities.
+When the pen is empty, throw it away without a needle on as instructed by your doctor, nurse, pharmacist or local authorities.

 Never try to put the inner needle cap back on the needle.
 You may stick yourself with the needle.

 Always remove the needle from your pen immediately after each injection.